SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/overview.md

 ## What are Udef fields?

 You are allowed to add your own fields to contact, project, person, sale, appointment, and documents tables.
 These fields are known as **user-defined** fields.
-In the application, user-defined fields are visible in the corresponding main cards.
+In the application, user-defined fields are visible in the **More** tab.

 > [!NOTE]
 > Only an administrator can add a user-defined field.
 You can **update** the data stored in a user-defined field.

 ## UDefField table

-User-defined fields use a layout described in a table called `UDefField`.
+User-defined fields use a layout described in a table called [UDefField][1].

 One row in the `UDefField` table describes one field in one particular version of the layout.
 The same field can be described many times in the table, once for each layout that has been published.